christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * Updated performance measure and classification method viz with more options
 * Annotated a bunch more articles
 * got my bibliography up and running in overleaf
+* got started writing/editing what I already have in overleaf

 #### What did you struggle with?